 A quit can easily be used as a blanket, especially if you have a convertible footbox in warmer weather, and then change back and forth as the days and nights go.

 Lastly, they just fit in a backpack and compress down significantly more, making them highly efficient with a smaller and lighter-weight backpack, leading to fewer liters of internal space and less weight on your back.

 This is the key for most thru-hikers as they want to save every ounce and make their backpack as light as possible so that they can move quickly and not get tired as easily throughout the day.

-I have a little below but if you really want to look at my top options and criteria I have a massive post here that can help you choose the perfect match.
-That being said let’s dig into what you should be looking for when choosing a top quilt.
+I have a little below, but if you want to look at my choice of budget options and criteria, I have a massive post here to help you choose the perfect match.
+That being said, I’d like to dig into what you should be looking for when choosing a top quilt.